modzilla99/cert-manager-webhook-hetzner/README.md

     server: https://acme-staging-v02.api.letsencrypt.org/directory

     # Email address used for ACME registration
-    email: mail@example.com # REPLACE THIS WITH YOUR EMAIL!!!
+    email: mail@example.com # This needs to be replaced with a valid E-Mail of yours!

     # Name of a secret used to store the ACME account private key
     privateKeySecretRef: